lucasmsp/shogun-dashboard/README.md

 - **Exposed ports.** By default, `docker-compose.yml` publishes the dashboard on host port **8080**, the Spark UI on **4040**, and PostgreSQL on **5432**.
 These will be reachable from any host that can reach the reviewer's machine unless a firewall/NAT restricts access.
 Reviewers running this on a shared or internet-facing machine should either bind these ports to `127.0.0.1` or block them at the firewall.
 - **Default administrative credentials.** The dashboard automatically creates an `admin` user with password `admin` on first boot if `ADMIN_PASSWORD` is not set. **Always set `ADMIN_PASSWORD` to a strong value** before first startup, especially if the dashboard port is reachable from outside `localhost`.
 - **Session secret.** `FLASK_SECRET` ships as a placeholder string (`XXXXXXXXXXXXXXXX`) in `docker-compose.yml`.
 This **must** be replaced with a random value (e.g., the output of `python3 -c "import os; print(os.urandom(24).hex())"`) before any non-local use; otherwise session cookies can be forged.
-- **Database credentials.** `POSTGRES_PASSWORD` is provided via the `local/env` file (excluded from version control via `.gitignore`, and referenced by `env_file:` in `docker-compose.yml`).
+- **Database credentials.** `POSTGRES_PASSWORD` is provided in `docker-compose.yml`.
 Reviewers must generate their own value and must not reuse any example value from the documentation.
-- **Third-party data during build.** The Docker build clones `tlhop-library` directly from GitHub and downloads JARs from Maven Central at build time; this requires trusting those sources' current content, since no specific commit/tag or checksum is pinned.
 - **Input data privacy.** If you provide your own Shodan dump to exercise the processing pipeline, keep in mind that Shodan banners can contain sensitive information (IP addresses, organization names, service banners).
 Treat any such file as sensitive and remove it from the evaluation machine after use.

 ## Installation